hikitih/jf_course/src/javase04/t01/readme.txt

-First and second tasks from fourth homework.
+First three tasks from fourth homework.

+To get results please run ReadJavaFileExecute, ReadJavaTextFileExecute and TransferTextFromUtf8ToUtf16 for 1st, 2nd and 3rd task respectively.

 ReadJavaFile.class contains all methods ReadJavaFileExecute.class put the result from "ReadJavaFile.java" to "result.txt"